-The FUN program introduces 3rd grade students to the nature in their schoolyard habitat and examines how each organism depends on others to survive.
+The FUN program introduces 3rd grade students to the nature in their schoolyard habitat and examines how diversity and interdependence aid survival.
 Volunteers lead small groups of four to seven students through a series of outdoor investigations, which teach kids to use their senses and scientific practices to discover the importance of urban biodiversity firsthand.
 Four lessons in the fall and four more in the spring give students the opportunity to build knowledge and observe seasonal changes in their schoolyard habitats.

 Do you work at a public school in the Seattle Audubon service area?
 The FUN program is free for you!
 Space is limited and we are generally at capacity by mid-September, so please inquire early.
 We also offer abbreviated lessons in an easy-to-use rental kit.
 Click here for more details.

 Do you work at a private school or at a school out of Seattle Audubon's service area?
 The FUN available for you, too.
 The cost of the program is $450 for the year.
 This includes two volunteer trainings, and all curriculum and materials needed for the eight-lessson program.

 "I never knew that I could be good at science." -3rd grade student